jaggedprospect/MinimaxCheckers/README.md

 # MinimaxCheckers

-This is a fun checkers program with a simple GUI and two AI variations.
+This is a neat checkers program with a simple GUI and two AI variations.

 The program supports Human vs. Human play, as well as Human vs. CPU and CPU vs. CPU.